GraphDatabaseExperiments/entity_integrity_faults_impact/README.md

 ## Overview

-Experiment results, scripts and artifacts accompanying our research can be found in this Github repository.

-It contains the following:
+This repository contains the following:

 - results from applying our methodology framework to the TPC-H benchamrk
 - files and instructions on how to replicate experiments